Lawyer Serving Ellicott City in Criminal Defense

 Protecting the Rights of Clients in Maryland

 Have you been arrested or accused of committing a crime in Maryland?
 Whatever it is you are facing, you will be better off facing that challenge with an experienced lawyer by your side.
 At Robert N. Keehner, Attorney at Law, our Ellicott City attorney has over three decades of legal experience as both a criminal prosecutor and defense lawyer, and has earned a reputation for achieving optimal results for clients.
 We want to protect your rights and help you gain opportunities to better your life for a prosperous future.
-Call us for your free, no-obligation consultation by phone or in person at (410) 593-1582, or contact us online.

 Criminal Defense Services

 Robert N. Keehner strives to take negative situations and turn them into positive outcomes for all of his clients through thoughtful and tenacious case preparation and tough trial skills.

 He has over 35 years of experience working on cases just like yours, and can provide counsel in all types of criminal cases, including the following areas: